 In Australia, limited awareness of dementia in people from culturally and linguistically diverse (CALD) backgrounds often results in delayed diagnosis, poorer prognosis, and a higher burden of care on families and health systems.

-NARI aims to change this through Moving Pictures, an innovative multi-media project which will co-produce nine short films with people from Hindi, Mandarin and Arabic communities, the top three fastest growing CALD groups in Australia today.
+NARI aims to change this through Moving Pictures, an innovative multi-media project which will co-produce nine short films with people from Tamil, Hindi, Cantonese, Mandarin and Arabic communities, the top five fastest growing CALD groups in Australia today.

 Dr Bianca Brijnath, Director of Social Gerontology at NARI, said the project aims to recruit and video-interview 20 Hindi-speaking carers in Melbourne, 20 Arabic-speaking carers in Sydney and 20 Mandarin-speaking carers in Perth.